• Skip to primary navigation

 Looking back over the route we had just ascended, the surrounding tan sandstone and tourists swarming like ants below us in the park, we felt intense gratitude, thankful that we could do this climb, thankful for the hope we had.

-That day, March 21, proved a landmark moment for many reasons, but especially as a tangible expression of how significantly God improved my health from incurable cancer, bringing me to a much better place than few doctors would have said is possible.
+That day in March proved a landmark moment for many reasons, but especially as a tangible expression of how significantly God improved my health from incurable cancer, bringing me to a much better place than few doctors would have said is possible.

 Surprise documentation of the climb